mohsenrahmanikivi/SmartBLock/README.md

 ```

   ## C. Prepare the Bitcoin node as the server
-  1. Install the bitcoinCore on your laptop
+  1. Install the bitcoin core on your laptop
   2. Configure your laptop to work as a hotspot with SSID: smartlock  PW: password ( SSID:PW should be the same in the "smartlock.conf" file stored in the SD memory)
-  3. RUN the bitcoinCore ( serverip=192.168.137.1 should be the same in the "smartlock.conf" file stored in the SD memory)
+  3. RUN the bitcoin core ( serverip=192.168.137.1 should be the same in the "smartlock.conf" file stored in the SD memory)

 - to run you need to go to the installation path